ngwx/predicting_clothing_size_with_regression/README.md

 After downloading the datasets, place them in the same directory as 'Predicting Clothing Size With Regression.ipynb' and open the .ipynb file in Jupyter Notebook.

 Packages required:
-Pandas, numpy, sklearn, statsmodels, matplotlib
+pandas, numpy, sklearn, statsmodels, matplotlib